There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 Transparency is extremely popular right now.

-Revealing what’s going on behind the scenes to your audience is great for building trust.
+Revealing what’s going on behind the scenes to your audience is great for building trust and adds to a successful content marketing campaign.

 It can be very effective, when done right.